 - Complementary dispute resolution service

-6. Fulfillment Fee: As consideration for membership in the ProducePay Marketplace, a Member functioning as a Seller hereby agrees to pay the Company a fulfillment fee of 1% of the final gross sales value of each shipment, net of documented adjustments allowed to the Buyer, sold to any Buyer on the Marketplace.
-A “Marketplace Buyer” is a grower matched with Member by the Company.
+As consideration for membership in the ProducePay Marketplace, a Member functioning as a Seller hereby agrees to pay the Company a Fulfillment Fee, as set forth in the “Marketplace Fee Summary”, that is assessed as a percentage of the final gross sales value of each shipment, net of documented adjustments allowed to the Buyer, sold to any Buyer on the Marketplace.
+A “Marketplace Buyer” is a grower matched with a Member by the Company.

-Similarly, as consideration for membership in the ProducePay Marketplace, a Member functioning as a Buyer hereby agrees to pay the Company a fulfillment fee of 0.25% of the final gross sales value of each shipment, net of documented price adjustments made in accordance with Section 8, sourced from any Seller in the Marketplace.
+Similarly, as consideration for membership in the ProducePay Marketplace, a Member functioning as a Buyer hereby agrees to pay the Company a Fulfillment Fee, as set forth in the “Marketplace Fee Summary”, that is assessed as a percentage of the final gross sales value of each shipment, net of documented price adjustments made in accordance with Section 8, sourced from any Seller in the Marketplace.

-7. Transaction Term Sheets: Each Member agrees that for each sale of Produce conducted with a Member of the Marketplace, that the Seller and the Buyer shall jointly execute and submit a transaction term sheet in the form currently provided by the Company that includes, among other things, the type of Produce, estimated volume, estimated start terms, nature of transaction, pricing, commission and other material terms.
-Member shall immediately notify the Company in writing if there are any changes in any transaction from the terms previously provided to the Company in the transaction term sheet, and Member shall provide a signed writing to Company executed by all parties to amended term sheet.
+Each Member agrees that for each sale of Produce conducted with a Member of the Marketplace, the Seller and the Buyer shall jointly execute and submit a transaction term sheet in the form currently provided by the Company that includes, among other things, the type of Produce, estimated volume, estimated start terms, nature of the transaction, pricing, commission, and other material terms.
+Member shall immediately notify the Company in writing if there are any changes in any transaction from the terms previously provided to the Company in the transaction term sheet, and Member shall provide a signed writing to the Company executed by all parties to the amended term sheet.

 - The Buyer must provide a timely USDA inspection (within 8 hours of receipt for truck shipments and 24 hours of receipt for rail shipments as set forth under the Perishable Agricultural Commodities Act (“PACA”)) to justify all rejections, dumps, repacks, or sales below relevant or applicable market prices unless previously agreed upon with the Seller in a fully-executed writing provided to Company.